-1 , 4 Develop and impleme 3.5.1 - Convene a postsecondary engagement task force to advise NASDCTEc on how to better engage postsecondary CTE stakeholders, what resources and PD should be offered to support secondary-postsecondary alignment, and what key partnerships need to be made.
-Winter 2015/2016 Per January 2015 Executive Committee meeting, on hold until after Summit.
+1 4.
+Develop and implement actions that address NASD 3.5.1 - Convene a postsecondary engagement task force to advise NASDCTEc on how to better engage postsecondary CTE stakeholders, what resources and PD should be offered to support secondary-postsecondary alignment, and what key partnerships need to be made. vernance and fiscal security that ensures successful accomplishmet Winter 2015/2016 Per January 2015 Executive Committee meeting, on hold until after Summit.
 Engaging post secondary partners more fully in fall and spring meetings.
 All states encouraged to bring secondary and post secondary representative to Summit.
-1 - Review NASDCTEc/NCTEF Board of Directors' remained and neodi security that endured subsection accomplishing go overning structure, policies and bylaws to ensure ignment with strategic goals.
+4.1 - Review NASDCTEC/NCTE governing structure, policies and alignment with strategic goals.
 4.1.1 - Convene a task force to analyze the existing Board governance model and develop recommendations on issues such as composition, role and commitment of public members, etc. (note: may include organizational name change).
 Winter 2015/2016 Per January 2015 Executive Committee meeting, on hold until after Summit.
-4.1.2 - Conduct a comparative analysis of NASDCTEc/NCTEF's income sources and distribution to like-sized and -minded organizations and determine components and feasibility of feefor-service model.
-Winter 2015/2016 Per January 2015 Executive Committee meeting, on hold until after Summit. to 2 - Review NASDCTEc/NCTEF membership structure strengthen the organization's fiscal security and embership base 4.2.1 - Convene a task force to develop a set of recommendations for an updated state team membership model that supports both secondary and post secondary state Career Technical Education leadership.
-Winter 2014/2015 Proposal at Spring 2015 meeting for pilot. su 3 - Develop and implement a fundraising plan to upport public policy, partnerships, and professional evelopment priorities.
-4.3.1 - Develop and implement a Year-Round Sponsorship plan (pending approval from the Board) Spring/Summer 2014 The staff presented a new year-round sponsorship proposal in light of the reduced sponsorship income for the 2015 Fall Summit.
+4.1.2 - Conduct a comparative analysis of NASDCTEC/NCTEF's income sources and distribution to like-sized and -minded organizations and determine components and feasibility of fee-for-service model.
+Winter 2015/2016 Per January 2015 Executive Committee meeting, on hold until after Summit.
+4.2 - Review NASDCTEc/NCTE to strengthen the organization's membership base fiscal security and 4.2.1 - Convene a task force to develop a set of recommendations for an updated state team membership model that supports both secondary and post secondary state Career Technical Education leadership.
+Winter 2014/2015 Proposal at Spring 2015 meeting for pilot.
+4.3 - Develop and implement a f support public policy, partnership development priorities. • • 4.3.1 - Develop and implement a Year-Round Sponsorship plan (pending approval from the Board) Spring/Summer 2014 The staff presented a new year-round sponsorship proposal in light of the reduced sponsorship income for the 2015 Fall Summit.
 The Board re-evaluated and approved the new year-round sponsorship as a pilot for 2015.
 We expect to propose a another year-round sponsorship during the October 2015 meeting for 2016.
-4.3.2 - Develop a fundraising plan, to include identifying priority fund-able projects, cultivate relationships with key funders, etc. 2015 Ongoing and largely connected to Foundation planning and re-branding effort 5.1 Core Work of NASDCTEc/NCTEF 1 Ensure effective, accurate, legally compliant and ficient management of NASDCTEc/NCTEF.
-5.1.1 - Ensure membership contact information is accurate and up to date - listservs, database of website, constant contact. ongoing Memberships are continually updated regularly.
+4.3.2 - Develop a fundraising plan, to include identifying priority fund-able projects, cultivate relationships with key funders, etc. 2015 Ongoing and largely connected to Foundation planning and re-branding effort 5.
+Implement Ongoing Core Work of NASDCTEc/NCT 5.1 Ensure effective, accurate, I efficient management of NASDC egally compliant and 5.1.1 - Ensure membership contact information is accurate and up to date - listservs, database of website, constant contact. ongoing Memberships are continually updated regularly.
 With the State Membership Dues going out in March - we audit and align all contact information.